reddit/node-api-client/README.md

 ```

 ### APIResponses
 [APIResponse.es6.js](/apis/APIResponse.es6.js) defines the primary classes used to interact with responses from the api.
 (NOTE: we're still transitioning all the endpoints, but lots of them work).
-APIResponse embodies our opinionated viewpoint on managing your API data.
+APIResponse embodies our opinionated view on managing your API data.
 Responses are normalized, and accessed in terms of records.

 ```javascript
 const postsResponse = await api.links.get({ subredditName: 'reactjs'});